Jack Kilby: Invention of the integrated circuit

+Later career

-Jack Kilby went on to pioneer military, industrial, and commercial applications of microchip technology.
+Kilby went on to pioneer military, industrial, and commercial applications of microchip technology.
 He headed teams that created the first military system and the first computer incorporating integrated circuits.
 He invented the handheld calculator (along with Jerry Merryman and James Van Tassel).

-In 1970, he took a leave of absence from TI to work as an independent inventor.
+In 1970, Kilby took a leave of absence from TI to work as an independent inventor.
 He explored, among other subjects, the use of silicon technology for generating electrical power from sunlight.
 From 1978 to 1984, he held the position of Distinguished Professor of Electrical Engineering at Texas A&M University.

-In 1983, Kilby retired from Texas Instruments.
+Kilby retired from Texas Instruments in 1983.